Joint Research Group Macromolecular Crystallography

 This account is allowing access from 07:00 am at the day of the experiment.

 In addition, we will send you the PX-account credentials, which enables you to login into the beamline control computers and the zoom login for the meeting with your user support at 09:00 am of the day of your beamtime

 Supported Sample Containers and Sample Holders

 Currently, we are only supporting Uni-pucks at BL14.1 and ESRF-pucks, also called SPINE pucks at our beamlines.

 Please make sure only to use specified sample holders.
-Please check through all of them according our specifications, which can be found here:
+Please check through all of them according to our specifications, which can be found here: